• Home

 Five million greenbacks in levies from the Tasmanian Abalone Council and State Government are being reinvested into urchin control, including subsidizing the charge paid to divers.

-“The whole idea of the subsidy became to accelerate the harvest and processing of the urchins, and because 2016 it looks like it’s been working,” stated Tasmanian Abalone Council’s, Dean Lisson.
+“The whole idea of the subsidy became to accelerate the harvest and processing of the urchins, and because of 2016 it looks like it’s been working,” stated Tasmanian Abalone Council’s, Dean Lisson.

-The volume of urchins harvested has accelerated greater than tenfold to 508 tonnes this yr.
+The volume of urchins harvested has accelerated greater than tenfold to 508 tonnes this year.

 Diver Renison Bell said commercial harvesting is decreasing the density of urchins in some areas.

-““This 12 months for the identical amount of time, I’d probably get 300 pounds within the equal area.”
+“This 12 months for the identical amount of time, I’d probably get 300 pounds within the equal area.”

 A sensitive stability